Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 • how to set boundaries

-• how to build supportive life systems
+• how to build a life that holds

-The goal is not to return to the life you had before burnout.
+The goal is not to go back.

-The goal is to build a life that is sustainable long term.
+The goal is to build something sustainable.

 Stability First — A Calm Recovery Framework